 “It was only after Matt quit drinking that he became remarkable in any way.
 It was only after his death that he became, not only remarkable and famous all over the world, but even an object of veneration.

 “Some day, in your parish church, you may see a strange statue—maybe standing near that of the Little Flower or St. Anthony or even St. Patrick himself.
 And then again maybe you won’t.
 The Church hasn’t canonized Matt yet, and may never do so.
 But it permits him to be called “the holy servant of God”; and that is tantamount to calling him the ‘Venerable Matt Talbot.’”

 – Excerpt from the beginning of Matt Talbot

-Though Matt Talbot’s life is an encouraging success story particularly for addicts, his meaning in the modern world extends far beyond being the patron of ex-alcoholics.
+Though Matt Talbot’s life is an encouraging success story particularly for addicts, his meaning in the modern world extends far beyond being the patron of recovering alcoholics.
 There is something in his story for everyone—worker, sinner, Christian, skeptic, apostle—a glimmer of greatness, humility, and charity that cannot fail to inspire and amaze.

 About the Author, Eddie Doherty

 In his long career as an ace newspaper reporter and best-selling author, Eddie Doherty has touched the hearts of thousands with his gifted reporter’s flair for words—and his lively and irresistible writing style seasoned with wit and humour.
 A father who suffered the tragic deaths of two wives, Eddie grew determined to help others grasp how even this world’s harshest sorrows can be resplendent with Christ’s light.
 Having met Catherine de Hueck at her mission in Harlem, Eddie later married and co-founded the world-wide Madonna House Apostolate with her.
 In his later years, he was ordained a priest in the Melkite Catholic Church.